 - Loss of self-esteem, self-worth, and negative self-evaluation

 Our staff functions as a team no matter their specialty area, and is well trained in treating the various forms of co-occurring disorders often experienced by individuals with substance abuse conditions.
-At Cascade, our goal goes further than merely addressing your symptoms.
+At our drug addiction treatment center, our goal goes further than merely addressing your symptoms.
 It is our goal to enhance your overall quality of life and restore the hope in a future filled with happiness and satisfaction that you may have lost along the way.

-Cascade has designed a behavioral health center with the patient and their family in mind.
+As one of the leading drug addiction treatment centers near Seattle, we have designed a behavioral health hospital with the patient and their family in mind.
 We understand how difficult it is to make the decision to seek inpatient care.
 As such, while you may have experienced negative judgments aimed at you or lost relationships due to others not understanding your struggles, we will always see you as a unique person with strengths as opposed to just a combination of symptoms.
 We conceptualize addictions based on the most recent knowledge and understand that the condition is an illness that results from recurrent exposure of the brain to toxic chemical compounds.
 Therefore, we firmly believe that the symptoms of your addiction do not define you and we will help you re-establish your belief in your own self-efficacy and self-worth.

-At Cascade, we also understand that while you have made the commitment to change your addiction related behaviors, that does not necessarily equate with complete readiness to change.
+As one of the leading treatment centers near Seattle, we also understand that while you have made the commitment to change your addiction related behaviors, that does not necessarily equate with complete readiness to change.
 For individuals who have been addicted for a long period of time, the physical and psychological dependence on the drug often affects how ready the individual is to completely let go of what is oftentimes a coping strategy on which they have come to depend.
 Our skilled staff assesses the stage of readiness for change the individual is currently at and works to address problems based on that level, while also using therapeutic skills to help motivate the patient to move to a higher readiness stage.
-In order to accomplish this we treat you in a holistic manner focusing on your psychological, emotional, physical, cognitive, spiritual, and occupational well-being.
+In order to accomplish this we treat you in a holistic manner focusing on your psychological, emotional, physical, cognitive, and occupational well-being.

-We provide comprehensive care for those fighting a substance use disorder, employing a variety of techniques, as we recognize each individual is different and has different issues and problems.
+We provide comprehensive care at our treatment center for those fighting a substance use disorder, employing a variety of techniques, as we recognize each individual is different and has different issues and problems.
 Some of the specific components of our treatment program include:

 Disease and Treatment Education- We work with the patient and any family members who may be involved in the treatment process to help them better understand the nature of addiction in general, the specifics of the addiction process related to the specific drug the individual is taking, the nature of co-occurring disorders, the different type of treatment modalities and what each entails, as well as what to expect after discharge.

-Group Therapy – Group therapy is one of the most effective motivational and reinforcing formats for the beginning stages of addiction therapy.
+Group Therapy – Group therapy used at our treatment center is one of the most effective motivational and reinforcing formats for the beginning stages of addiction therapy.